cbillowes/curious-programmer-titanium/articles/2021/2021-08-31-gatsby-google-analytics.md/index.md

 gatsby clean && gatsby build && gatsby serve
 ```

-If you do not have the Gatsby CLI globally installed then you could run your commands using what
+If you do not have the Gatsby CLI globally installed then you should run your commands using what
 you have configured in your `package.json` config by running `npm` or `yarn`.
+This will run the
+executable available within the `/node_modules/` directory.

-### Do not honor the respectDNT option when testing
+### Do not honor the respectDNT option

 DNT stands for Do Not Track.
 This feature will cause the `window.gtag` to be `undefined` if it is
 enabled so set it to `false`.
 Check out the [Chrome browser setting](https://support.google.com/chrome/answer/2790761).

+I had this set to false using an environment variable `javascript±HONOR_DNT=false` and
+`javascript±respectDNT: process.env.HONOR_DNT || true` but it didn't work :cry:.
+I haven't yet fully investigated
+why.

 > It is probably wise to enable this in production.